Truth Is a Person

 16 You did not choose Me, but I chose you and appointed you

-that you should go and bear fruit,
+that you should go and bear fruit, and that your fruit should remain,

 that whatever you ask the Father in My name He may give you.